alexdaniel654/Renal_Segmentor/README.md

 2. Run the `renal_segmentor.exe -h` to generate a list of available parameters.
 The application runs via a command line if any input arguments are specified, if not, it opens as a GUI.

 ![Interface](images/screenshot.png)

+## Citing Renal Segmentor
+If you have made use of renal segmentor for your work, please cite Daniel AJ, _et al_.
+Automated renal segmentation in healthy and chronic kidney disease subjects using a convolutional neural network.
+Magnetic Resonance in Medicine 2021;86:1125–1136 doi: [https://doi.org/10.1002/mrm.28768](https://doi.org/10.1002/mrm.28768).
+Alternatively if you wish to cite a specific software version, each release has an individual DOI on Zenodo, the DOI for the latest release can be [found here](https://doi.org/10.5281/zenodo.4068850).

 ## How it works